Stamp Duty Holiday – What Does It Mean for Buy to Let Investors?

 What About First Time Investors?

-If you don’t already own your own home and are looking to purchase a buy to let property, you won’t need to pay any stamp duty tax on properties worth £500,000 or less from now until June 2021.
-This is a great option for investors who currently rent or live with family and are looking to make a buy to let investment as their first property purchase.
+If you don’t already own your own home and are looking to purchase a buy-to-let property, you won’t need to pay any stamp duty tax on properties worth £500,000 or less from now until June 2021.
+This is a great option for investors who currently rent or live with family and are looking to make a buy-to-let investment as their first property purchase.

 How Will the New Stamp Duty Holiday Impact Buy to Let?

 A lot of buy to let investors are keen to find out how the new stamp duty cut will affect them and their upcoming investments.
-The good news is that buy to let investors are also able to make some significant savings depending on the price of the property they’re buying.
+The good news is that buy-to-let investors are also able to make some significant savings depending on the price of the property they’re buying.

-With past stamp duty tax rules, buy to let investors would need to pay 6% tax on a property worth £500,000 – that’s a tax of £30,000.
-With the rules under the stamp duty holiday, buy to let investors will now only pay 3% tax on a property of this value.
+With past stamp duty tax rules, buy-to-let investors would need to pay 6% tax on a property worth £500,000 – that’s a tax of £30,000.
+With the rules under the stamp duty holiday, buy-to-let investors will now only pay 3% tax on a property of this value.
 This means that the stamp duty cut will result in savings of up to £15,000 for buy to let investors in the UK.

 However, it’s worth keeping in mind that for those buying an off-plan property, these new tax rules will only apply to investors purchasing a property within a development that is due to complete before 30th June.